 As the Constitution establishes, the Nisqually Tribe is governed by a General Council, comprising all enrolled tribal members at least 18 years old.
 From the General Council, an elected Tribal Council of seven members conducts the day-to-day business operation of the tribe.

-Cynthia Iyall, Tribal Chair
+Cynthia Iyall, Chairperson

 Willie brings extensive tribal governance experience to his role as a Councilmember.
 A graduate of Evergreen State College’s Native American Studies program, Willie plans to use his education to work for and with tribal members to plan future growth and development.

-William Frank III, Vice-Chair
+William Frank III, Vice-Chairperson

 Jean Sanders is Secretary of the Nisqually Indian Tribe and also a member of the Tribal Council.
 In these roles, Sanders oversees vital planning and archiving projects for the Tribe, with a particular focus on education, housing and Nisqually cultural preservation.

 Stephanie brings experience from a wide range of tribal issues and departments, including Fisheries, Planning, Health, Geoduck and Financial Services.
 Stephanie began her career with the Tribe in 1978.

 Stephanie Scott, Treasurer